JangYeongSil69420/fly-wirehead-kaggle-version/readme.md

 ---

 ## 🎮 Interactive Controls
+ NOTICE : THE UI AND KEYPRESSES ARE BUGGY AND CAN BREAK DOWN RANDOMLY .
 Once the Three.js observation chamber loads in your browser:

 | Key / Input | Action |